denoland/manual/node/compatibility_mode.md

 ### Module resolution

-[CommonJS resolution](https://nodejs.org/api/modules.html) is implemented as in Node.js and there should be no observable differences.
+[CommonJS resolution](https://nodejs.org/api/modules.html) is implemented as in Node and there should be no observable differences.

-[ES module resolution](https://nodejs.org/api/esm.html) is implemented on top of Deno's regular ESM resolution, leading to a few additional properties compared to Node.js:
+[ES module resolution](https://nodejs.org/api/esm.html) is implemented on top of Deno's regular ESM resolution, leading to a few additional properties compared to Node:

-- In addition to `file:` and `data:` URL schemes supported in Node.js; `http:`, `https:` and `blob:` URL schemes will work in the same way if you used Deno without compatibility mode.
+- In addition to `file:` and `data:` URL schemes supported in Node; `http:`, `https:` and `blob:` URL schemes will work in the same way if you used Deno without compatibility mode.